In this Article

 These certifications are offered by respected agencies and are widely recognized and desired by employers.
 There are a handful of other certification options you can also consider.
 These prepare you for the same roles, but they have less recognition in the industry.

 Beyond earning potential, phlebotomy is a career with a lot of job security.
 Labs and blood work are essential to healthcare and to accurately diagnose patients.
 That means that there will always be a need for phlebotomists.

 Plus, that need is expected to expand in the coming years.
 The healthcare field is growing rapidly, and that includes phlebotomists.
-In fact, the U.S. Bureau of Labor Statistics is predicting a 22% increase in phlebotomist roles from 2020 to 2030.
+In fact, the U.S. Bureau of Labor Statistics is predicting a 10 percent increase in phlebotomist roles to 2031.